 Once you’ve determined you need a small personal loan to cover an expense, you’ll want to start shopping and comparing lenders.

 LendingTree’s small personal loan comparison tool can point you in the right direction.
 Using it, you’ll input basic information about yourself and what you’re looking for in a loan.
-The tool may then spit out lenders and loan offers for you to consider.
+The tool may then spit out loan offers from up to five different lenders based on your creditworthiness for you to consider.

 Minimum Credit Score